Our 2022 AGM has taken place on April 23rd, at 1:00pm via Zoom.

 The conclusion is: that full time residents would see a significant increase in water costs, while summer only residents will save in the range of $166 per year and those who use their properties part-time year-round would see little change.

-An electronic vote will be held the week of January 24th to 31st, 2022 on the topic of Universal Metering for the VPID.
+An electronic vote was held on the topic of Universal Metering for the VPID.
+It closed Sunday, January 30th at 8pm.
 Note that all title holders of properties in VPID are entitled to vote; for example, if there are two title holders for a property, both get to vote.
 This referendum is not restricted to only those who currently have water service; all title holders can vote.
-Make sure that our administrator has your up-to-date email address(es) at email@example.com.
-(If you are receiving invoices and newsletter by email, you’re OK.)

 Here are some useful things to know as you consider whether you are in support of a proposal to install meters on each VPID subscribed property.
 We’ll cover A. Water supply and demand, B. Meters, C. Costs, and D. FAQ: answers to general questions about this referendum.